Onion over VPN adds an extra layer of VPN security while providing the advantages of the Onion network.

 You will also know VPN over Onion and what VPN providers offer the built-in Onion over VPN feature.

 Security, privacy, and anonymity are preferred aspects when accessing the internet.
-A VPN offers impeccable security and privacy while Onion network or The Onion Router (Tor) provides excellent anonymity.
+A VPN offers impeccable security and privacy, while the Onion network or The Onion Router (Tor) provides excellent anonymity.
 To get the best of both worlds – security, privacy, and anonymity – you need the Onion over VPN setup.

 Onion over VPN is essential to anyone who wants to stay secure and anonymous while accessing the internet, especially in authoritarian countries.